 Brain or Heart infections

-Because infections inside the mouth can spread to other parts of your body, it’s possible for a tooth infection to spread to your jaw or soft tissues.
+Because infections inside the mouth can spread to other parts of your body, a tooth infection can spread to your jaw or soft tissues.
 From there, the infection could spread further, even impacting your neurological or cardiovascular health.
 Bad dental hygiene and heart disease are connected, and though it’s rare, untreated tooth infections can spread to the heart, becoming endocarditis.
 The infection could also spread to the brain, where it’s called bacterial meningitis.
 The inflammation that occurs with gum disease and tooth decay is also linked to neurological degeneration and Alzheimers.

 Gum disease